cracked-machine/Tiny4xPoweredStereoMixer/README.md

 4. volume controls should be mounted in the front of the case
 5. External power input shall be 9V DC
 6. Internal power supply shall be +/-9V DC
+7. Input signals shall be buffered
-7. Volume controls for each channel shall  be independant and not subtract gain from the other channels.
+8. Volume controls for each channel shall  be independant and not subtract gain from the other channels.